astropy/specreduce/docs/specphot_standards.rst

   et al., 1988, ApJ 328, p.
 315 <https://ui.adsabs.harvard.edu/abs/1988ApJ...328..315M/abstract>`_.

 - `spec16cal <https://github.com/iraf-community/iraf/tree/main/noao/lib/onedstds/spec16cal>`_:
-  Directory containing fluxes at 16A steps in the blue range 3300-7550A for the secondary standards, published in `Hamuy et al., 1992, PASP, 104, 533
+  Directory containing fluxes at 16 Å steps in the blue range 3300-7550 Å for the secondary standards, published in `Hamuy et al., 1992, PASP, 104, 533
   <https://ui.adsabs.harvard.edu/abs/1992PASP..104..533H/abstract>`_.
 This
-  directory also contains the fluxes of the secondaries in the red (6020-10300A) at 16A steps as will be published in PASP (`Hamuy et al 1994
+  directory also contains the fluxes of the secondaries in the red (6020-10300 Å) at 16 Å steps as will be published in PASP (`Hamuy et al 1994
   <https://ui.adsabs.harvard.edu/abs/1994PASP..106..566H/abstract>`_).
 The
-  combined fluxes are obtained by gray shifting the blue fluxes to match the red fluxes in the overlap region of 6500-7500A and averaging the blue and red fluxes in the overlap.
+  combined fluxes are obtained by gray shifting the blue fluxes to match the red fluxes in the overlap region of 6500-7500 Å and averaging the blue and red fluxes in the overlap.
 The separate red and blue fluxes may be selected by following the star name with "red" or "blue"; i.e. HR 1544 blue.

 - `spec50cal <https://github.com/iraf-community/iraf/tree/main/noao/lib/onedstds/spec50cal>`_:
-  The KPNO spectrophotometric standards at 50 A intervals.
+  The KPNO spectrophotometric standards at 50 Å intervals.
 The data are from (1) Table V, Spectrophotometric Standards, `Massey et al., 1988, ApJ 328, p.
 315 <https://ui.adsabs.harvard.edu/abs/1988ApJ...328..315M/abstract>`_ and (2) Table 3, The Kitt Peak Spectrophotometric Standards: Extension to 1